MHS-20/pcd-assignment-02/report.md

 ## 2. Reactive (Rx)
 A full subscription requires: onNext(), onError(), onCompleted()

-Collect dependencies in progressively larger objects, or just have a unique stream?
+Collect dependencies in progressively larger objects.
-You actually need to distinguish between different classes and packages dependencies.

-A stream of dependencies for each file.
-A stream of dependencies for each package.
-When all streams have completed, the program completes.

-You also need to re-render the gui after each new dependency.
-It depends, maybe the GUI can just render after each new dependency only on the last layer.

-Otherwise, you need a class that it's emitted which contains the filename and the package name.
+A class which contains the filename and the package name is emitted.
-Based on that info, you can draw accordingly.
-Therefore, is just a single big stream?
+Based on that info, the gui draws the node accordingly.

-It makes sense since you have to parse a full project.
+It's needed to distinguish between different classes and packages dependencies.
+The GUI is re-rendered after each source file, since are the smallest unit processable.
+I may consider to render each dependency, creating a smaller object than the file depencencies class.

+### TODO:
+- Aggiungere una classe più piccola per fare il render delle singole dipendenze
+- provare ad aggiungere del clustering (non sembra funzionare bene, magari anche colori diversi)